 ---|---|

-For all adults over state pension age | Continue to use a DS1500 or SR1 and return to DWP. |
+For all adults over state pension age | Use an SR1 and return to DWP. |

 During the transition period, if you send a form to the wrong department, it will be transferred to the correct department.
 Social Security Scotland works in partnership with the Department for Work and Pensions in England and Wales, and the Department for Communities in Northern Ireland.